 Building architectural narratives through intimate client collaboration

-Roundabout is a design build architecture firm based in Toronto.
-Focused primarily on designing homes, their work is driven by a highly collaborative and conversational design process.
-Every project is unique, and each client brings a different set of values, concerns, and ideas.
-Roundabout embraces this diversity and listens carefully to craft both the design and the process to serve the client need.
+Roundabout is a design-build architecture firm based in Toronto.
+Focused primarily on designing homes, its work is driven by a highly collaborative and conversational design process.
+Every project is unique and each client brings a different set of values, concerns, and ideas.
+Roundabout embraces this diversity and listens carefully to craft both the design and the process.

-Frontier worked with Roundabout to craft their purpose, supporting values, and future ambitions.
-Through a process of interviews, synthesis, and workshops, we discovered what’s really at the heart of Roundabout’s work—that at its best, architecture can support and enrich relationships.
-This essential idea drove new positioning language, as well as Frontier’s own design process in developing a brand new website.
+Frontier worked with Roundabout to craft its purpose, supporting values, and future ambitions.
+Through interviews, synthesis, and workshops, we discovered what’s at the heart of Roundabout’s work—that at its best, architecture can support and enrich relationships.
+This idea drove new positioning language as well as Frontier’s own design process in developing a brand-new website.

-Open and honest dialogue is central to how Roundabout works with all their clients.
-This idea became core to our web design ideation—we designed each case study as an opportunity to tell a story, we rethought their process description as a client-led interview with the studio’s founders, and their contact page has been stripped down put clear focus on client requests.
+Open and honest dialogue is central to how Roundabout works with its clients.
+This idea became core to our web-design idea generation.
+We designed each case study to tell unique a story; we rethought Roundabout's process description as a client-led interview with the studio’s founders; and we stripped down the contact page to place clear focus on client requests.

 Frontier invested the time to really get to know us, and through that process we got to know ourselves better.
 Our new web site is terrific: It’s smart, thoughtful, simple in the best possible way, and, most importantly, it represents who we are and what we do.Gary Westwood, Managing Director

 Giving Focus to a New Kind of Healthcare Clinic — HQ — Collaborations

 Uncovering architectural rigour, detail, and beauty at all scales — Giannone Petricone Associates — Collaborations

 A leading-edge identity for a ground-breaking Indian basketball team — India Rising — Collaborations

 Helping an art gallery lead a cultural evolution — Hannah Traore Gallery — Collaborations